-- - Use of Proceeds: We intend to use the net proceeds from the sale of the notes to repay indebtedness outstanding under our credit facilities and for other general corporate purposes. - - Delivery: The notes will be ready for delivery in book-entry form only through The Depository Trust Company on or about October , 2000.
+- - Use of Proceeds: We intend to use the net proceeds from the sale of the notes to repay indebtedness outstanding under our credit facilities and for other general corporate purposes. - - Delivery: We expect to deliver the notes in book-entry form only through The Depository Trust Company on or about November 21, 2000. - - Fungibility: The notes form a part of our 7 1/2% senior notes due 2005 and have the same terms as, and are fungible with, the other notes of this series issued by us on October 20, 2000.
+The aggregate principal amount of the outstanding notes of this series will be \$300,000,000.